-Telomerase reverse transcriptase (hTERT) is the catalytic subunit of telomerase, a famously intractable enzyme that has received extensive attention in the scientific community and the popular media owing to its roles in oncology and the aging process.
+Telomerase reverse transcriptase (hTERT) is the catalytic subunit of telomerase, a famously intractable enzyme that has received extensive attention in the scientific community and the popular media because of its roles in oncology and the aging process.
 But telomerase has proven elusive as a therapeutic target.
 Reglagene’s approach to tackling telomerase as an oncology target illustrates the value of the program and the potential of QMST to exert far-reaching and unique impact in the discovery and development of new medicines.

 Telomerase’s most well known role is to maintain telomeres, which are repeating DNA units that protect the ends of every chromosome.
 But a growing body of evidence supports a second role for hTERT, one that is critical for driving tumor growth and resistance to therapeutic intervention.
-Cancer cells translocate hTERT from the nucleus to the mitochondria, the powerhouse of the cell.
-In the mitochondria, hTERT causes the buffering oxidative activity and the production of an agent that prevents cell death.
+Cancer cells translocate hTERT from the nucleus to the mitochondria, the powerhouses of the cell.
+In the mitochondria hTERT causes the buffering oxidative activity and the production of an agent that prevents cell death.
 Many scientific reports support the idea that this hTERT phenomenon occurs in response to therapeutic intervention to render cancer cells resistant.
 Many of these same reports show that repression of the hTERT gene causes cancer cell death and in several cases restores sensitivity to standard therapies.

 The standard approach to cancer

 Most healthy cells do not express telomerase.
 Exceptions are rapidly dividing cells such as stem cells and cells lining the gastrointestinal tract.
 However, ninety percent of all cancer types express telomerase.